 He began his North American career as Assistant Conductor with the Boston Symphony Orchestra, and has since appeared with the Baltimore Symphony, The Cleveland Orchestra, Detroit Symphony Orchestra, Houston Symphony, Los Angeles Chamber Orchestra, Los Angeles Philharmonic, Montreal Symphony, New York Philharmonic, The Philadelphia Orchestra, Toronto Symphony and the Washington National Symphony Orchestra.

 He is also a regular visitor to Asia and Australia, appearing with the Singapore and Tokyo Metropolitan Symphonies; the New Japan, China and Hong Kong Philharmonics; and the Sydney and Melbourne Symphonies.
 Festival appearances have included the BBC Proms, Edinburgh International Festival, George Enescu Festival, Hollywood Bowl, Lincoln Center’s Mostly Mozart Festival, Salzburg Festival and Tanglewood.

-He has been awarded the Cross of Chivalry by the Queen of Denmark, and elected to the Royal Academy of Music in Sweden.
-His interests beyond music are wide-ranging, and include architecture, landscape and a fascination with the life and culture of remote communities.
-He lives in Denmark with his family.
+Dausgaard has been awarded the Cross of Chivalry by the Queen of Denmark and elected to the Royal Academy of Music in Sweden.
+His interests beyond music are wide-ranging, and include architecture, landscape, and a love of learning the life and culture of different communities.
+He is based in Denmark with his family.